jhui/jhui.github.io/_posts/2018-02-18-How-to-start-a-deep-learning-project.markdown

 <img src="/assets/gm/face.png" style="border:none; width:30%;">
 </div>

 Intuitively, there are merits in introducing a time sequence method in image generation.
-This method has proven with some success in DRAW: A Recurrent Neural Network For Image Generation.
+This method has proven some success in DRAW: A Recurrent Neural Network For Image Generation.

 #### Fine tune vs model improvement

 Major breakthroughs require model design changes.
-However, some studies indicate fine tuning a model can be more beneficial than making incremental model changes.
+However, some studies indicate fine-tuning a model can be more beneficial than making incremental model changes.
 The final verdicts are likely based on your own benchmarking results.

 ### Kaggle

 You may have a simple question like should I use Leak ReLU.
 It sounds so simple but you will never get a straight answer anywhere.
 Some research papers may show empirical proof that leaky ReLU is superior, but yet some projects see no improvement.
-There are too many variables and many projects do not have the resources to benchmark even a resonable portions of the possibilities.
+There are too many variables and many projects do not have the resources to benchmark even a reasonable portion of the possibilities.
 [Kaggle](https://www.kaggle.com) is an online platform for data science competitions including deep learning.
 Dig through some of the competitions.
 You can find what are the most common performance metrics.
 Some teams publish their code (called kernels) and with some patience, it is a great source of information.

 ### Experiment framework

 DL requires many experiments and tuning hyperparameters is tedious.
 Creating an experiment framework can expedite the process.
 For example, some people develop code to externalize the model definitions into a string for easy modification.
-Those efforts are usually counter productive for a small team.
-I personally find the drop in code simplicity and traceability is far worsen than the benefit.
-Those coding makes simple code modification harder that it should.
-Easy to read code has less bugs and more flexible.
+Those efforts are usually counterproductive for a small team.
+I personally find the drop in code simplicity and traceability is far worse than the benefit.
+Such coding makes simple code modification harder than it should.
+Easy to read code has fewer bugs and more flexible.
 Many AI cloud offerings start providing automatic hyperparameters tuning.
-It is still in early development but should be a general trend that we do not code the framework ourself.
+It is still in early development but should be a general trend that we do not code the framework ourselves.
 Stay tuned for any development!